OVERVIEW

 Q: How would licensees be selected to use the space?

-A: Selection criteria and program regulations will be finalized and adopted by the Maryland Cannabis Administration to ensure fair access for qualifying micro licensees.
+A: Selection criteria and program regulations will be finalized and adopted by the Maryland Cannabis Administration (MCA) to ensure fair access for qualifying micro licensees.

 Q: What services would the incubator spaces offer?